Notable People

 Girton College's profile of Kershenbaum gives the cleanest summary of his research.
 He studies animal communication and information in highly social, cooperative species, especially cooperative predators such as wolves and dolphins.
 He also uses autonomous sensor networks and artificial intelligence to listen for animals in the wild, track their movements, and support conservation work in places such as Nepal and Vietnam.

 Kershenbaum is interested in big theory, but he is not floating above the field in abstraction.
-His work depends on listening closely to actual animals under real ecological pressure.
+His work depends on listening closely to animals under ecological pressure.
 The Girton profile ties his research to endangered gibbons in Vietnam and to efforts to reduce human-tiger conflict in Nepal.
 The questions are conceptual, but the stakes are practical.

 That is one reason his science writing feels less flimsy than a lot of pop speculation.